Pineapple Street Studios

-Pineapple Street Studios (formerly Pineapple Street Media) is a podcast studio based in Brooklyn, New York.
+Pineapple Street Studios (formerly Pineapple Street Media) was a podcast studio based in Brooklyn, New York.
 In August 2019, it was acquired by Entercom (now Audacy, Inc.).
 Pineapple's work includes multi-episode narratives, investigative journalism, branded podcasts, and talk shows.
-They've created series for companies like Nike, Hulu, Netflix, HBO, and The New York Times.
+They have created series for companies like Nike, Hulu, Netflix, HBO, and The New York Times.
 In 2020, they led all podcast companies with two Peabody Award nominations, for The Catch and Kill Podcast with Ronan Farrow and Running From Cops.
 Twelve of their shows have reached #1 on Apple Podcasts.

 History

 Pineapple Street Media was founded in 2016 by former BuzzFeed head of audio Jenna Weiss-Berman and Longform co-founder Max Linsky.

-In August 2016, Pineapple released With Her, a commissioned podcast following Hillary Clinton's presidential campaign (the first to be hosted by a candidate for president).
+In August 2016, Pineapple released With Her, a commissioned podcast following Hillary Clinton's presidential campaign (the first to be hosted by a candidate for US President).
 Max Linsky co-hosted.

 In September 2016, in collaboration with The New York Times, Pineapple launched Still Processing, a culture podcast hosted by Jenna Wortham and Wesley Morris.

 Pineapple teamed with filmmaker Dan Taberski on a series of investigative podcasts: Missing Richard Simmons, Surviving Y2K and Running from Cops.
 Missing Richard Simmons spent almost three weeks as the #1 series on Apple Podcasts.
 Vulture called it "brilliant" and "the strongest narrative podcast out there."